nwg/racket-wiki/Intro-Projects.md

 * Port code that uses `class100` to the current class system
 * Get rid of units in the net collect
 * Fix warnings in C code
+  - Refer to [DrDr's make output](http://drdr.racket-lang.org/current/src/build/make) or your platform's make output
 * Find uses of a-lists and replace them with hash tables where appropriate
+  - Search for uses of assq and friends to find
 * Find things that use lists for sets, replace them with `racket/set'
+  - Search for uses of member and friends to find
 * Find uses of `srfi/1`, replace them with `racket/list` stuff
 * Documentation clarifications and/or small examples
 * Add support for `macro-debugger/analysis/check-requires` to xrepl